HorizonWind2004/horizonwind2004.github.io/_pages/about.md

 I'm an ACGN lover, so I'm enthusiastic about the Image, Video, Music and Vocal Generation, especially the **model which have a good controllability**.

-Previously, I've also been  a member of the ZJU ACM/ICPC team, and I've reached a rating of **`<span style="color:red">`2478** on [Codeforces](https://codeforces.com/profile/epyset).
+Previously, I've also been  a member of the ZJU ACM/ICPC team, and I've reached a rating of **<span style="color:red">2478</span>** on [Codeforces](https://codeforces.com/profile/epyset).
 You can check my old blog [here](https://www.luogu.com.cn/user/77426).
 There are some old articles about my competitive programming experience :(.

 ![alt text](https://cfrating.baoshuo.dev/rating?username=Epyset)